bufbuild-ru/docs/docs/ci-cd/setup/index.md

 :::

-This script sends a request to the `buf` GitHub Releases using [`curl`](https://curl.se/docs) for the given `BUF_VERSION` and operating system.
+This script sends a request to the the Buf CLI GitHub Releases using [`curl`](https://curl.se/docs) for the given `BUF_VERSION` and operating system.
 The binary is then given executable permission.

 == Build from source

-If you intend to `buf` from source, this assumes that you have the Go toolchain available in your CI/CD.If not, see the [Go Documentation](https://golang.org/) for more details.
+If you intend to install the Buf CLI from source, this assumes that you have the Go toolchain available in your CI/CD.If not, see the [Go Documentation](https://golang.org/) for more details.

 ::: info install.sh